A Thunderous Whisper

-A fast paced thriller (set) against the backdrop of the Spanish Civil War.
-Gonzalez escalates the tension as Nazis bomb Guernica and conveys the magnitude of personal and universal loss, leading Ani to forge a future in war—a path she claims with grace and fortitude. –Publisher’s Weekly
+“Gonzalez stages a fast-paced historical thriller against the backdrop of the Spanish Civil War…Ani is relatable as she battles with her bitter mother and struggles to identify her own desires and values.
+Gonzalez escalates the tension as Nazis bomb Guernica and conveys the magnitude of personal and universal loss, leading Ani to forge a future in war—a path she claims with grace and fortitude” –Publisher’s Weekly

-An engrossing tale set against a compelling, seldom-seen backdrop. – Kirkus Review
+“An engrossing tale set against a compelling, seldom-seen backdrop.” – Kirkus Review

-This book provides a glimpse into an underrepresented world in juvenile literature, making it a good addition to middle-grade collections. – School Library Journal
+“This book provides a glimpse into an underrepresented world in juvenile literature, making it a good addition to middle-grade collections.” – School Library Journal

-Ani’s story shows the multiple layers of wreckage during WWII, and would be an excellent addition to any Holocaust unit. – VOYA
+“The benefit of Gonzalez’s novel is that the reader gets to experience Ani’s thoughts and feelings first-hand…Ani’s story shows the multiple layers of wreckage during WWII, and would be an excellent addition to any Holocaust unit.” – VOYA

-This painterly novel offers an intimate, immediate look at the Spanish Civil War and the depths of personal strength necessary to survive. – Booklist
+“This painterly novel offers an intimate, immediate look at the Spanish Civil War and the depths of personal strength necessary to survive.” – Booklist